ahmedovv123/ahmedovv123/README.md

   * Stablecoins - (Endogenous/Exogenous) <- What!?
   * Optimistic Rollups, Optimism, Arbitrum
   * ZK Rollups - ZKsync
-* `You talk more about your passion than your current position!` - That's right, someday this might not just be a passion, but my main job.

 * `Whats that snake?` - For fun, credits to [Platane](https://github.com/Platane/snk).

 ![Snake animation](https://raw.githubusercontent.com/ahmedovv123/ahmedovv123/output/github-contribution-grid-snake-dark.svg)